dungeonaltaf/shadowwiz/README.md

 ## Options

-Shadowwiz supports 2 optionsm both of which are optional:
+Shadowwiz supports 2 options both of which are optional:

 * *shadow_type* - _hard / soft_ (Defaults to soft)